-- Registration as a General Nurse with An Bord Altranais, with one year's post-registration experience in general nursing. - Candidates must be employed in the Emergency Department for at least six months prior to, and for the duration of, the programme.
-Candidates must obtain the commitment in writing of both the Director of Nursing and the Emergency Sister, when accepting the offer of a place on the programme, that they will be facilitated to work in the Emergency care area for the duration of the programme. - Current hospital certificates in Basic Life Support (CPR), Manual Handling and Patient Lifting, and Intravenous Drug Administration.
-These must be submitted to the programme leader (UCD) prior to entry. - Hepatitis B vaccination.
+- Registration as a General Nurse with An Bord Altranais, with at least one year's postregistration experience in general nursing and at least six month's experience in emergency nursing. - Candidates must be employed in an Emergency Department for the duration of the course.
+Candidates must obtain the written assurance of the Director of Nursing and the senior Clinical Nurse Manager that they will be facilitated to work in the Emergency care area for the duration of the course. - Current hospital certificates in Basic Life Support (CPR), Moving & Handling and Intravenous Drug Administration.
+These must be submitted to the course leader (UCD) prior to entry. - Hepatitis B vaccination.